What is a Depreciation Schedule?

 This forecast will depend on the type of operation

-If applying the capex as a percentage of sales method, divide capex by sales to find capital expenditure as a percentage of sales.
-Use these percentages to create an assumption about future capital expenditure as a percentage of sales.
+If applying the CapEx as a percentage of sales method, divide CapEx by sales to find capital expenditure as a percentage of sales.
+Use these percentages to create an assumption about future capital expenditures as a percentage of sales.
 Multiply this against projected sales to find a forecast for capital expenditure.

 Prepare a section for depreciation expense and reference historical depreciation expense for any available periods.
 With depreciation expense, there is also room for interpretation on which forecasting assumption to use.
 Apply judgment based on the industry and business undertaken to select assumptions from the following: